snowdrop/spring-boot-quickstart-istio/README.md

-# Instructions to play with Quickstart
+# Instructions to play with Say and Greeting Quickstart

 This Quickstart contains 2 Spring Boot applications where the REST `Say` service calls the REST `Greeting` service.
 The project can be used locally and launched using Spring Boot Maven plugin or deployed on OpenShift.